saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 2.  **Sign Up / Log In:** If you're a new user, sign up for an account.
 Otherwise, log in with your existing credentials.
 3.  **Navigate to Analyze Video:** From the homepage, click the "Analyze a Video" button or navigate to the `/analyze-video` route.
 4.  **Paste YouTube Link:** In the input field, paste the full URL of the YouTube video you wish to analyze.
 5.  **Initiate Analysis:** Click the "Analyze Comments" button.
-The application will display a loading state while the AI processes the data and fetches initial external context.
+If the video has been analyzed before, the report will load almost instantly.
+Otherwise, the application will display a loading state while the AI processes the data and fetches initial external context.
 6.  **Review Report & Blog Post:** Once the analysis is complete, a detailed report will appear.
 You will also see a "View Blog Post" button.
 Click this to see the full, SEO-optimized blog post generated for this analysis.
 7.  **Customize AI Chat (Optional):** Before chatting, use the dropdowns above the chat interface to select your preferred **AI Persona** and **Response Length**.
 8.  **Chat with AI:** Below the analysis report, a chat interface will appear.
 You can now ask questions about the video, its comments, or related topics.
 The AI will use all available context and your chosen persona/length preferences to provide informed answers.